-- The names of the owner and the tenant; - The unit rented (address, apartment number, if any, and any other information needed to identify the leased contract unit); - The term of the lease (initial term and any provision for renewal); - The amount of the tenant rent to owner, which is subject to change during the term of the lease in accordance with HUD requirements; - A specification of the services, maintenance, equipment, and utilities that will be provided by the owner; and - The amount of any charges for food, furniture, or supportive services.
+- The names of the owner and the tenant; - The unit rented (address, apartment number, if any, and any other information needed to identify the leased contract unit); - The term of the lease (initial term and any provision for renewal); - The amount of the tenant rent to owner, which is subject to change during the term of the lease in accordance with HUD requirements; - A specification of the services, maintenance, equipment, and utilities that will be provided by the owner; - The amount of any charges for food, furniture, or supportive services; andFor any family admitted following conversion, the lease must specify what will happen if the family elects to remain in its unit after increasing its income such that it requires zero HAP.
+Specifically, the lease must make clear how the tenant rent will be calculated, and it must address the transition to a new lease.
 The PHA must include resident procedural rights for termination notification and grievance procedures in the owner's lease.
 These requirements are not part of the regular PBV program but are required under RAD.